jennprk/ClusteringMethods_Single-cell_RNASquencing/Comparison of Clustering Methods for Single-Cell RNA Sequencing Data.md

 We use PCA as our dimensionality reduction methods and it is applied to p63-HBC-diff, Li and Patel dataset.

-**PCA**: According to《An Introduction to Statistical Learning》, "principal components analysis (PCA) is a technique for reducing the dimension of a $n × p$ data matrix 'X'.
+**PCA**: According to《An Introduction to Statistical Learning》, "principal components analysis (PCA) is a technique for reducing the dimension of a (n × p) data matrix 'X'.
 The first principal component direction of the data is that along which the observations vary the most.” and “Principal component analysis (PCA) refers to the process by which principal components are computed, and the subsequent use of these components in understanding the data.
-PCA is an unsupervised approach, since it involves only a set of features $X_1$, $X_2$, . . . , $X_p$, and no associated response $Y$.
+PCA is an unsupervised approach, since it involves only a set of features X_1 , X_2, . . . , X_p, and no associated response 'Y'.
 Apart from producing derived variables for use in supervised learning problems, PCA also serves as a tool for data visualization" (James et al., n.d.)

 We used the function`runPCA` from the R package *scater* for the simulation study and, for computational efficiency for the real data sets.
 We are not sure which number of PCs are appropriate, so we specify five different values of PCs, 2,5,10,20,50.
 We used the following parameters: `ncomponents = 50, method = "irlba", ntop = 1000.`